nickglazzard1959/gplot2/README.md

 =================================================

-GPLOT is a graph plotting program, similar in intent to Gnuplot but very different in detail (and less capable).
+GPLOT is a graph plotting program, similar in intent to Gnuplot but very different in detail (and less capable -- although it also does some things Gnuplot does not).
 It is intended to run primarily on CDC NOS 2.8.7, but it will also run on "Unix-like" systems and the Cray Operating System (COS 1.17).
+In addition to plotting graphs of data (stored in files), the current version of GPLOT has some features which can be useful for general drawing, especially of things such as block diagrams.

-It is based on the DIMFILM library (Descriptive Instructions for MicroFILM) which was written by Dr. John Gilbert at ULCC between 1972 and the mid 1990s.
+GPLOT is based on the DIMFILM library (Descriptive Instructions for MicroFILM) which was written by Dr. John Gilbert at ULCC between 1972 and the mid 1990s.
-The version of DIMFILM used is the second major version, from around 1982.
+The version of DIMFILM used is the second major version, from around 1983.
 The first version was CDC specific, while the second was much more easily ported and ran on IBM MVS, Cray COS and UNICOS as well as Convex machines.

+DIMFILM source was obtained from Dr. Gilbert via Dr. Adrian Clark in 2005.
-I do not have the original fonts for DIMFILM and the source may be an early beta version.
-At any rate, I did some work on it in 2008 to get it to work using Hershey fonts, amongst other things.
+Unfortunately, due to a malfunctioning RAID controller, the ULCC production code was no longer available by that point and, to some degree, things had to be pieced together from multiple sources by Dr. Gilbert.
+Consequently, I do not have the original fonts for DIMFILM and the source may be, at least partially, an early beta version.
+I did some work in 2008 to get it to work using Hershey fonts, and some minor modifications have been made then and since as needed to make it functional on NOS and "Unix".
+Only necessary changes have been made, though, and they have been few.
+The original source as received is also included in this repository.

 I am not aware of DIMFILM being preserved anywhere else.
 Although the code does not contain any copyright notices, it is the work of John Gilbert.
 I am reluctant to include it, but GPLOT is largely a "front end" to it, so it isn't optional.
-Also, I fear DIMFILM might be entirely lost otherwise, as I can find no trace of it elsewhere.
+Also, I fear DIMFILM might be entirely lost otherwise.

 Both GPLOT and DIMFILM are written in FORTRAN-77, which was often the best supported language prior to the dominance of "Unix-like" and Windows